 We have changed our course many times,

-both on the road and on our minds,
+both on the road and in our minds,

-turning to the wind like one ship of old sailors.
+turning to the wind like a ship of old sailors.

 We have never had even that natural gift of birds,

-who know by birth their journeys and returns
+who know from birth their journeys and returns

 Saints and sinners, side by side, we write our history,

-which someday it will be read and they will know that,
+which, some day, will be read, and they will know that,

 it has never lacked a plenty of love.